Michael Noonan (Fine Gael politician): Leader of Fine Gael: 2001–2002

 Despite increasing their seats to 54, Fine Gael returned to opposition and Noonan became Opposition Spokesman for Finance following the 1997 general election.
 In 2001, following a series of disastrous opinion polls, Noonan and his colleague, Jim Mitchell, tabled a motion of no confidence in the leader, John Bruton.
 The motion was successful in ousting Bruton as leader, with Noonan becoming leader of Fine Gael and Leader of the Opposition with Mitchell becoming deputy leader.
 Noonan avoided requests to be interviewed on TV and radio programmes, including some on RTÉ and Today FM, ahead of the leadership election.

-At the 2002 general election, Fine Gael had a disastrous result, dropping from 54 seats to 31 and a number of high-profile front bench member losses, including Alan Dukes, Deirdre Clune, Alan Shatter and deputy leader Jim Mitchell.
+At the 2002 general election, Fine Gael had a disastrous result, dropping from 54 seats to 31 and several high-profile front bench member losses, including Alan Dukes, Deirdre Clune, Alan Shatter and deputy leader Jim Mitchell.
 Noonan resigned as Fine Gael leader on the night of the election.

 TD: 2002–2011

 He was replaced by Enda Kenny, the runner-up to Noonan in the 2001 leadership election.
-However, Noonan remained as a TD, and was re-elected at the 2007 general election, and went on to serve on Kenny's Front bench.
+However, Noonan remained as a TD and was re-elected at the 2007 general election, and went on to serve on Kenny's Front bench.
 He was vice-chairperson of the Joint Oireachtas Committee on Constitutional Amendment and Children.